 Do most people in our industry succeed financially?
 No, not according to industry statistics.
 But, everyone has the same opportunity to succeed!
 What you do with it is up to you.
 You can’t say that about corporate America.

 More importantly, when you look at successful reps in different network marketing companies, you really don’t see many similarities on the outside surface.
-The only thing you will discover is they all worked hard, paid the price and stayed the course.
+The only thing you will discover is they all worked hard, paid the price, and stayed the course UNTIL they hit their goals.
 I’ve seen top earners on stage from every walk of life.
 Many you look at and wonder how they made it to the top!
 But they did.

 When I approach people, I don’t have a specific type of person I am looking for (in a physical sense).
 Ultimately, I am looking for someone who has the burning desire to change their life, a willingness to work, and someone who is coachable.
 You never know WHO that person will be just by looking at them and forming a quick opinion.
 Pre-judging your prospects is a costly mistake.
 Don’t do it!